Cambodia: Climate

 Cambodia's climate, like that of the rest of Southeast Asia, is dominated by monsoons, which are known as tropical wet and dry because of the distinctly marked seasonal differences.

 Cambodia has a temperature range from 21 to 35 °C and experiences tropical monsoons.
 Southwest monsoons blow inland bringing moisture-laden winds from the Gulf of Thailand and Indian Ocean from May to October.
 The northeast monsoon ushers in the dry season, which lasts from November to April.
 The country experiences the heaviest precipitation from September to October with the driest period occurring from January to February.

-According to the International Development Research Center and The United Nations, Cambodia is considered Southeast Asia's most vulnerable country to the effects of climate change, alongside the Philippines.
+According to the International Development Research Centre and The United Nations, Cambodia is considered Southeast Asia's most vulnerable country to the effects of climate change, alongside the Philippines.
 Nearly all provinces in Cambodia are affected by climate change.
 Rural coastal populations are particularly at risk.
 Shortages of clean water, extreme flooding, mudslides, higher sea levels and potentially destructive storms are of particular concern, according to the Cambodia Climate Change Alliance.
 Climate change has also had a major impact on water levels, ecology and productivity of the Tonlé Sap in recent years, affecting the food security and agriculture of a large proportion of Cambodia's population.

 Cambodia has two distinct seasons.
 The rainy season, which runs from May to October, can see temperatures drop to 22 °C and is generally accompanied with high humidity.
 The dry season lasts from November to April when temperatures can rise up to 40 °C around April.
 Disastrous flooding occurred in 2001 and again in 2002, with some degree of flooding almost every year.
 Severe flooding also affected 17 provinces in Cambodia during the 2020 Pacific typhoon season.